PSrishti/Intelligent-Query-Assistant/README.md

 5. Run main script.
 (bash command)
-python main.py --text "Hello, this is Mohan Menon, 42 years, male, from Bhopal.
-My BP has been very high and I feel dizzy often.
-Issue began around 10 days ago.
-I'm taking BP tablets.
-History of hypertension."
+python main.py --text "My name is Anjali Sharma.
+I was born on 1990-05-12 at 02:30 PM in Delhi.
+I identify as Female.
+I'm currently facing issues related to property disputes.
+I prefer Vedic Astrology."

+Note: The first run might be slow, since the generator model will be loaded on the first run.
+But a local instance would be stored for all further runs.

-Relevant expert categories are - Broker, Legal Advisor, Astrologer, Tech Support, Medical Consultant
+Note: Relevant expert categories are - Broker, Legal Advisor, Astrologer, Tech Support, Medical Consultant

-Note: Model google/flan-t5-small ia used here for follow-up question generator to avoid memory issues.
+Note: Model MBZUAI/LaMini-Flan-T5-783M is used here for follow-up question generator to avoid memory issues.
 It is compatible with CPU or MPS for lightweight inference.

 Note: This setup is tested on macOS using MPS backend; suitable LLMs must be chosen to avoid memory overflow.